TDoeG/CoalitionOfML/README.md

 ### > The Newest Model
 The Newest Model has a data folder, which contains the CIFAR-10 and the CIFAR-100 datasets.
 The saved models are saved in Saved_Models.
 There are 3 main files:

-- main.py & main_backup.py : *These files contains the loading of the dataset, training the model, and saving the model into the local folder.*
+- main_cifar10.py & main_cifar100.py : *These files contains the loading of the dataset, training the model, and saving the model into the local folder.
+Each respectively trains the model on the cifar10 and cifar100 dataset*

 - model.py : *This file contains the convolutional neural network used to classify the CIFAR-10 dataset to an specified accuracy.*